michael-emmi/bam-bam-boogieman/README.md

-# c2s -- concurrent-to-sequential code translation
+# c2s -- concurrent-to-sequential translations

 A code-to-code translator for the [Boogie][bpl] language implementing concurrent to sequential transformations -- so-called "sequentializations",